cirrusflyer275ds/ctx-eor-site/docs/about.md

 ## Built for the Future of Work

-CTX-EOR was founded to help U.S. companies hire better — faster, smarter, and with less risk.
+Hireway was founded to help U.S. companies hire better — faster, smarter, and with less risk.

 In a market flooded with global providers, we focus where it matters:
 **North American employers who need real results.**